funnelback/funnelback-mapping/README.md

 	ui.modern.form.geojson.content_type=application/javascript
 	```
 5. Add the following to your result template.
-	a.
-To the very top of the file (below the funnelback.ftl import)
+	1. To the very top of the file (below the funnelback.ftl import)
 		```html
 		<#import "/conf/<COLLECTION_NAME>/funnelback_mapping.ftl" as map/>
 		```
-	b.
-After the jquery, completion and angular JS script tags:
+	2. After the jquery, completion and angular JS script tags:
 		```html
 		<#-- MAPS STUFF -->
 		<@map.MapResources/>
 		```
-	c.
-Add a mapResults div as a container for the map.  eg. before the best bets div add:
+	3. Add a mapResults div as a container for the map.  eg. before the best bets div add:
 		```html
 		<div id="mapResults"></div>
 		```